qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

 2. We are guaranteed that the order of all dependencies is preserved when splitting instructions into the two blocks

-The first split is more involved as we here need to identify dependencies between classical and quantum circuits and may end up with a output similar to:
+The first split is more involved as we need to identify dependencies between classical and quantum circuits and may end up with an output similar to:

 ```text
                  ┌──────────┐